brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 think of Japan as a crowded island, but the lush greenery surrounding you is pristine.
-The stones underfoot look a thousand years ago, and the _torii_ arches overhead follow a cultural tradition older than that.
-I'm not a spiritual person, but I felt the ancient kami of Japan.
+The stones underfoot look a thousand years ago, and the _torii_ arches overhead follow a cultural tradition that's even older.
+I'm not a particularly spiritual person, but I felt the ancient kami of Japan.
 They were with me every step.

 ## Mount Koya (#mount-koya)